Your baby's growth and development — 12 months old

-By 12 months, your baby’s birthweight will have probably tripled and they will be about 50% longer than they were as a newborn.
+By 12 months, your baby’s birthweight will have probably tripled and they will be about one and a half times as long as they were as a newborn.
 Their brain has grown to about 60% of the size of an adult’s.
 Their growth will slow down from now on.
 Try not to compare your baby’s height or weight with that of other babies, as long as they are growing as expected according to their growth chart.

 Understanding baby growth charts